By Kyle | May 14, 2010

 Meet Tony Stark — Capitalist Tool.
 I liked “Iron Man,” and liked it even more the second time I saw it, but it didn’t overwhelm me.
 And I felt it was a little wishy-washy on questions of capitalism and patriotism.
-Not so with “Iron Man 2,” in which Tony Stark is a Randian hero who […]

 Now that I’ve seen it, I’m starting the backlash to the “Iron Man 2” backlash right now.
 “It’s called being a badass,” as Tony Stark’s best bud (now Don Cheadle, thanks very much) puts it.
 Yes, sir.
 “Iron Man 2” is my new favorite movie of the year and one of my top five superhero movies ever.
 It’s far superior to “Iron Man.”
 As soon as it was over, I wanted to get back in line to see it again.
 It’s so not “Spider-Man.”
 From me, this is major praise.

 Ignore the body of my esteemed colleague Reed Tucker’s blog post about how he didn’t see any post-credits Marvel-centric gag in “Iron Man 2,” which he got to see early.
 At the end he reverses himself and gives a hint of what happens after the credits roll.

 By Kyle | April 16, 2010

 Matthew Vaughn’s big-screen adaptation of the comic book “Kick-Ass” turns out to be a thumpingly good deconstruction of the superhero genre.
 My three and a half star review is up.